NumaanMohd/BigObjectDemo/README.md

-# Big Object Utility Org Test Setup
+# Big Object Utility Org Demo Setup
-Use this to setup scratch org -> Install latest package -> Create big object -> push data into big object

-# Use the following command to run the script.
+Use the source to create a Big Object in your org.
-bash scripts/createScratchOrg.sh